oracle/cloudtestdrive/AppDev/wls/ll-wls-migration/WLS_imagetool_scripts/README.md

 28186730_13.9.4.2.4=/home/oracle/cache/p28186730_139424_Generic.zip
 ```

 We will copy some of the downloaded patches from the  "cache filesystem" into precise filesystem locations.
-We can use them during the customisation of our images.
+We can use them during the customization of our images.

-The removal of the cached items from the case is done with the command imagetool cache deleteEntry --key XXXX.
+The removal of the cached items from the case is done with the command **imagetool cache deleteEntry --key XXXX.**

-In the previous exemple we see that the key associated with the p31960985_122140_Generic.zip is 31960985_12.2.1.4.0, the patch is located to /home/oracle/cache/p31960985_122140_Generic.zip.
+In the previous example we see that the key associated with the p31960985_122140_Generic.zip is 31960985_12.2.1.4.0

+the patch is located to /home/oracle/cache/p31960985_122140_Generic.zip.

 The removal of this artifact from the cache then is done with the below command :